mohangollapalli/ml_models/README.md

 Implementation of different ML models from scratch with Python.
-We do not use sklearn to create the models.
+We are not leveraging any classes specific for sklearn.
+Please find the source code for below models :
+- KNN
+- Linear Regression